malcolmgreaves/smo-fun/README.md

 # smo-fun
-AN efficient, functional implementation of the Sequential Minimal Optimization (SMO) algorithm for training Support Vector Machines (SVMs).
+A efficient implementation of the Sequential Minimal Optimization (SMO) algorithm for training Support Vector Machines (SVMs).
+Exposes training behavior in a side-effect free, functional manner.

-**WARNING** This project is a _work in progress_ and is not yet stable.

 # Project Structure